JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/AI Services.md

 - Reliance on other AI services, such as natural language understanding and translation.
 - Prebuilt, no-code solutions like QnA Maker available for common scenarios.
 - Power Virtual Agents integration with Microsoft Power Platform, providing prebuilt connectors for data input.
+- Azure Bot Service creates virtual agent solutions that utilize natural language and is a cost-effective option.

 Power Virtual Agents: